 Art.
-122(4) Rule 136(3) Re-establishment of rights is expressly excluded as regards the time limit for requesting re-establishment of rights (see VIII, 2.2.1) and the time limits for which further processing is available (Art.
-121).
+122(1), (5)

+25; and J 18/82, OJ 11/1983, 441).
 Furthermore, re-establishment of rights will not be permitted in cases of failure to comply with time limits which do not have the direct consequence of causing the refusal of the European patent application or of a request, or the deeming of the European patent application to have been withdrawn, or the revocation of the European patent, or the loss of any other right or means of redress.
 For example, there can be no re-establishment of rights as regards the time limits for submission by the patent proprietor in opposition proceedings of his observations on the written statements of the other parties to the proceedings or on communications from the Opposition Division.

-2.2.5 Request for re-establishment of rights
+2.2.5 Applications for re-establishment of rights

-The request for re-establishment of rights must be filed in writing within two months from the removal of the cause of non-compliance with the time limit.
+The application for the re-establishment of rights must be filed in writing within two months from the removal of the cause of non-compliance with the time limit.
 The omitted act must be completed within this period.
-As a general rule, the request is admissible within the year immediately following the expiry of the unobserved time limit.
-However, the time limit for requesting re-establishment of rights for the priority period or for filing a petition for review by the Enlarged Board of Appeal constitutes an exception to this general rule: in these cases, the request must be filed within two months of expiry of the relevant period laid down in Art.
-87(1) and Art.
-112a(4).
+The application is admissible only within the year immediately following the expiry of the unobserved time limit.

-The request must state the grounds on which it is based, and must set out the facts on which it relies.
+The application must state the grounds on which it is based, and must set out the facts on which it relies.
 It is not deemed to be filed until after the fee for the re-establishment of rights has been paid in the amount laid down in the Rules relating to Fees under the EPC.